Skip to content

 FAQ

 Does this extension store my data anywhere?
 No. All data is read live from your Azure DevOps organization and rendered in the browser.
-The extension publisher has no server, no database, and receives no data at any time.
-Settings (WIP limits, preferences, access control) are stored in your org's Azure DevOps Extension Data Service — Microsoft-managed infrastructure.
+The publisher has no server, no database, and receives no data at any time.
+Settings are stored in your org's Azure DevOps Extension Data Service — Microsoft-managed infrastructure.

-Will my settings be lost when a new version of the extension is installed?
-No. As of v2.3.0, all settings (WIP limits, workflow mappings, notification webhooks, AI configuration, access control, and user preferences) are stored using the Azure DevOps Extension Data Service key-value API, which is version-agnostic.
-Upgrading the extension will never reset your configuration.
+Will my settings be lost when the extension updates?
+No. All settings (WIP limits, workflow mappings, notification webhooks, AI configuration, access control, user preferences) are stored using the ADO Extension Data Service key-value API, which is version-agnostic.
+Upgrading never resets your configuration.

 Does it slow down Azure DevOps?
 No. The extension makes the same REST API calls you would make manually — one view at a time, only when you navigate to it.
-There is no background polling, no persistent connections.
-The optional Background Monitor uses a standard Azure Pipeline scheduled trigger — the same mechanism any CI pipeline uses.
+No background polling, no persistent connections.

 Why do I see no data on Cycle Time or Flow Metrics?
-These views require completed past sprints with items in a Done/Closed/Resolved state.
-If your team just started or uses custom "done" state names, visit Configuration → Workflow Mapping to map your states.
+These views require completed sprints with items in a Done/Closed/Resolved state.
+If your team uses custom state names, visit Configuration → Workflow Mapping to map them.

 How do I set up the AI Assistant?
 Go to Configuration → AI Settings.
-Select Claude, OpenAI, or GitHub Copilot, enter your own API key (or GitHub token for Copilot), set usage guardrails, then enable the assistant and save.
+Select Claude, OpenAI, or GitHub Copilot, enter your API key, set usage guardrails, then enable and save.

 Can I control who sees what?
 Yes — through the built-in Access Control.
-Admins can choose open access for all project users or restrict the extension to assigned users only, then control which views regular users can see.
+Admins can choose open access for all project users or restrict to assigned users only, and control which views regular users can see.

 Does it work across multiple projects?
-The extension installs at the organization level and is available in every project.
-However, each project view loads data for that project only — there is no cross-project rollup in this version.
+Yes.
+The extension installs at organization level and is available in every project.
+The current plan includes unlimited teams and projects across your organization.

 Is dark mode supported?
 Yes.
-Click the theme toggle button in the top-right of the navigation bar.
-Your preference is saved per user via Azure DevOps Extension Data Service.
+Click the theme toggle in the top-right of the navigation bar.
+Preference is saved per user.

 What happens if I uninstall?
-Your ADO work items, sprints, and boards are completely unaffected — this extension only reads your data, never writes to work items.
-Extension Data (settings, access control, preferences) is deleted when the extension is uninstalled.
+Your ADO work items, sprints, and boards are completely unaffected — this extension only reads data, never writes to work items.
+Extension Data (settings, preferences, access control) is deleted on uninstall.

 Data & Privacy

 This extension collects zero telemetry.
-No usage events, no error reports, and no analytics are sent to the publisher.
-All settings and support diagnostics are stored exclusively in your Azure DevOps Extension Data Service unless you explicitly export and share them.
+No usage events, no error reports, no analytics sent to the publisher.

-The only time data leaves your tenant is when you optionally enable the AI Assistant and send a prompt — in which case aggregated sprint metrics are sent to the AI provider you selected (never to the publisher).
+The only time data leaves your tenant is when you optionally enable the AI Assistant — in which case aggregated sprint metrics are sent to the AI provider you selected (never to the publisher).

 • Contact us